parse-community/docs/_includes/graphql/queries.md

 }
 ```

-**Note**: `count` is a global count for available results.
-It's not the number of edges returned by the request.
+**Note**: `count` is a global count for available results, it's not the number of edges returned by the request.

 ## Nested Query

 The GraphQL API supports nested queries, so you can find object and then execute query on relational child fields.
-Assuming that we have classes `Country`, `City`, `Company`.
+Assuming that we have classes `Country`, `City`, `Company`:

 ```js
 // Header